What’s the Best Pre-Workout Supplement For Women?

 The best pre-workout supplements are one of the hottest niches in the fitness industry but are they needed or can you get all the energy and nutrients you need from a pre-workout meal?
 What are the best supplements?
 These awesome experts stopped by to give us their opinion on their favorite workout booster and the best pre-workout supplement for women!

-Store bought or natural?
+Store-bought or natural?

 That’s the question you need to ask yourself!
 There are good and bad things about both.

-For one, many time store-bought supplements are full of fillers that don’t have any effect and aren’t regulated by the FDA.
+For one, many times store-bought supplements are full of fillers that don’t have any effect and aren’t regulated by the FDA.
 As Victor Adam, a NASM Certified Personal Trainer and founder of Axiom Health and Fitness, explained, “As you may be aware the supplement industry is wrought with placebos, ineffective and/or under-dosed proprietary blends, and billions of dollars spent on marketing misinformation and false promises, making it difficult to wade through the quagmire to find a useful supplement.”
 That sure paints a great picture, doesn’t it?

 But Adams went on to say, “Luckily, honest health and fitness professionals (like myself) have already done this work for you.”
 Meaning, they have determined the reputable supplement companies out there that create seriously awesome supplements.